Schr\"odinger equations with smooth measure potential and general measure data: Introduction

+for some $\lambda\in (d-\alpha,d)$, where $\HH^\lambda$ is the Hausdorff measure of order $\lambda$, falls within the class of generalized potentials.
+These types of potentials have been considered in variety of models in nuclear physics, solid-state physics and quantum field theory (see e.g. \cite{ABR}).
+The class $S_A$ of smooth measures includes, as particular cases, the above mentioned types of potentials.
+Although the class $S_A$ depends on $A$, we always have the inclusion

-where $S_M$ is the $d-1$-dimensional Lebesgue measure on a $d-1$-dimensional closed manifold $M$ and $g$ is some positive function on $M$ (see \cite{AM1}).
-Note that smooth measure need not be Radon measure.
+Note that smooth measure need not be a Radon measure.
 In fact, it can be a nowhere Radon measure.
-As an example of such measure can serve $\nu$ defined by (\ref{eq1.1a}) with $N=\infty$ and suitably chosen $\{c_j\}$ , $\{\beta_j\}$ and $\{x_j\}$ (see \cite{AM1}).
+As an example of such a measure can serve $\nu_1$ defined by (\ref{eq1.1a}) with $N=\infty$ and suitably chosen $\{c_j\}$ , $\{\beta_j\}$ and $\{x_j\}$ (see \cite{AM1}).

-Selfadjoint Schr\"odinger operators with smooth measure potentials (also called generalized Schr\"odinger operators) and their applications to quantum theory were intensively studied in the late '70s and '80s of the last century by using methods of Dirichlet forms, probabilistic potential theory and harmonic spaces, see the papers by Albeverio, Ma and R\"ockner \cite{ABR,AM,AM1} and the paper by Boukricha, Hansen and Hueber \cite{BHH} for a nice account of results in this direction.
-At the same time Baxter, Dal Maso and Mosco \cite{BDM,DM1,DM} studied equations of the form (\ref{eq1.1}) with classical Laplacian and $\mu\in H^{-1}(D)$ in the context of the so-called relaxed Dirichlet problem with even more general class of potentials which do not satisfy the quasi-finiteness condition which is required in the definition of a smooth measure.
-In '90s and 2000s equation (\ref{eq1.1}) with smooth both $\nu$ and $\mu$ was studied by Getoor \cite{G1,G2,G3} and Beznea and Boboc \cite{BB} with more general class of operators $A$ generated by right Markov semigroups.

-At present Schr\"odinger equations with singular potential are still intensively investigated.
-Recently, Orsina and Ponce \cite{OP} and Ponce and Wilmet \cite{PW} considered Schr\"odinger equations of the form (\ref{eq1.1}) with $A$ being the classical Laplacian, $\nu=V\cdot m$ for some positive Borel measurable $V$, and $\mu$ being a general bounded Borel measure.
-However, equations we are interested in the paper, i.e. equations of the form (\ref{eq1.1}) with smooth $\nu$ and general (not necessarily smooth) measure $\mu$ were up to now considered only by Malusa and Orsina \cite{MO} in the case where $A$ is a uniformly elliptic divergence form operator.

-Our main goal is to show, by proposing a new method based on the probabilistic potential theory, that one can handle Schr\"odinger equations (\ref{eq1.1}) with smooth measure potential and general measure $\mu$ for a wide class of Dirichlet operators including local operators (non-relativistic Schr\"odinger operators) as well as nonlocal operators (relativistic Schr\"odinger operators).

 One can look at (\ref{eq1.1}) from two different perspectives.
 In the first one, we regard (\ref{eq1.1}) as equation of the form